 - annual weekend training camp for Junior members**

 - 15% off purchases at The Running Centre our partner running store.***

 - membership of a local club with its social activities

 - free training events

-Casual membership suits newcomers to orienteering and occasional participants - there is no membership cost plus you will receive the weekly OWA E-News.
-At events you will get instruction on how to orienteer, up to 5 maps (for groups), and use of an electronic punch card and compass.
+At events you will get instruction on how to orienteer, up to 5 maps (for groups), and use of an electronic SI Stick and compass.
 You can join as a Casual Member just by filling in a simple card at the first event you take part in each year.
 In return you will be given a Casual Membership card which you should bring to each event.
-Casual members pay regular rates for event entry, rather than discounted member rates.
+Casual members pay regular rates for event entry, rather than discounted full member rates.

 You can convert from Casual to Full membership at any time!